magicklibrary/OpenDocTool/README.md

 ## Overview

 **OpenDocTools** is a fully client-side document editor that runs entirely in the browser.
+The link to access the file is available here: https://magicklibrary.github.io/OpenDocTool/
 Upload PDF or TIFF files, edit them, annotate, sign, and export — without any file ever leaving your device.

 Built with vanilla JavaScript and battle-tested open-source libraries, it works offline as an installable Progressive Web App (PWA).